A Guide to Plastic Surgery Cost

 After Which Procedure Is Skin Necrosis Seen?

 Skin necrosis is a rare complication of surgical procedures that may disrupt the vascular supply of your tissue.
-This is most commonly seen
+This is most commonly seen in;

 - Breast Reduction or Mammoplasty: Reshaping the breast by removing excess fat, tissue, and skin.

 - Lumpectomy: Surgical removal of cancerous tumours from the breast.